 Maryland Crabs at Home and the Inner Harbor

 In childhood, I remember a ride for ice cream cones with Granddad.
-Afterwards, we stopped at a crab shack on South Monroe Street in Baltimore for a bushel of blue-colored Maryland Crabs.
+Afterwards, we stopped at a crab shack on South Monroe Street in Baltimore to buy a bushel of blue-colored live Maryland Crabs.

 When the first crab boil completed, hungry stomachs were anxious to start well before the second boil completed.